1821653110Dx/note/python/Classes.md

 		self.x = x
 		self.y = y

-	@classmethod	# the type of following methods to define is classmethod def zero(cls) :	# def classmethod zaeo(), function is the following : return cls(0 ,0)	# init the arttibues' value to (0, 0)
+	@classmethod	# ready to create a classmethod def zero(cls) :	# def classmethod zaeo(), function is the following : return cls(0 ,0)	# init the arttibues' value to (0, 0)